 It’s not the most robust or deluxe of the over-under shotguns we’ve ever worked with, but we can’t deny the incredible value of the Mossberg Silver Reserve II.

 4.5 out of 5 stars

 We’re officially out of anything resembling budget pricing with the Browning Citori.
-Even though the MSRP on this one is at the higher end of what you’ll pay for an over under shotgun, you won’t have much trouble finding a used model.
+Even though the price of $2,400 to $2,600 for this one is at the higher end of what you’ll pay for other over-under shotguns, you won’t have much trouble finding a used model.

 The Browning Citori is a throwback to what we used to see from the 1970s.
 The specialized rifle was designed with clay targets in mind, and you can find several different models.